invitation to help with transitions drop in cafe taking place in May

 Join us if the child you care for is approaching or going through transitions, aged between 14 and 25, and lives in the Falkirk area.

-Fiona Douglas, Transitions Coordinator for Falkirk Health and Social Care Partnership (HSCP), is hosting monthly ‘Drop-in Cafés’ in the Carers Centre (1a Bank Street, Falkirk, FK1 1NB).
-You can drop in between 10 am and 1 pm on the dates below with questions or for a chat about transitions.
+Fiona Maguire (formerly known as Douglas), Transitions Coordinator for Falkirk Health and Social Care Partnership (HSCP), is hosting monthly ‘Drop-in Cafés’ in the Carers Centre (1a Bank Street, Falkirk, FK1 1NB).
+You can drop in between 10 am and 1 pm on the dates below (apart from June – please note the time change below) with questions or for a chat about transitions.
 These sessions are open to unpaid carers registered with the Carers Centre.

 ✅ Ask questions about support available